data-illustrateur/data-illustrateur.github.io/content/gallery/obesity-education/index.md

 </video>
 {{< /rawhtml >}}

 Finally, let's drag the axis handle to increase the range extent.
 Since the scales are merged, dragging one axis handle also affects the other.
-We can flip the orientation of the y axis for "BA Degree Percentage" to the right, and move both axes so that they pass through the center of the vertices.
+We can flip the orientation of the y axis for "BA Degree Percentage" to the right, so that the two axes look more symmetrical.

 {{< rawhtml >}}
 <video width=700px class="tutorial-video" controls>